 Rafting: Rafting is a popular way to experience the remote canyons of the park.
-Both the Green and Yampa Rivers make their way across the landscape, with the mountains forcing the water into tight channels, surrounded by magnificent cliff faces.
+Both the Green and Yampa Rivers make their way through this incredible landscape, with the mountains forcing the water into tight channels, surrounded by magnificent cliff faces.
 The result is some exciting and fast rapids such as Warm Springs and Hells Half Mile, which can challenge even the most experienced white water rafter.

 Flaming Gorge National Recreation Area

 Limitless recreational opportunities combined with relative solitude is what can be found at Flaming Gorge.
-This is of the less visited National Monuments in the state, which is exactly why you should add it to your Utah road trip.
+This is one of the less-visited National Monuments in the state, which is exactly why you should add it to your Utah road trip.

 Rafting: Just below the Flaming Gorge Dam, the Green River has some fun Class II rapids as well as some calmer sections, perfect for a spot of swimming or wildlife viewing from the boat.
 This is an ideal section of the river for first-time rafters or families.

-Grand Staircase National Monument (A MUST on a Utah Road Trip!)
+Grand Staircase-Escalante National Monument (A MUST on a Utah Road Trip!)

 The Escalante Canyons is one of the premier hiking destinations in the region.
 Endless backcountry is available for those willing to lace up their hiking boots and explore the trails, with day hikes and multi-day treks.